Oleksandr Sharkovsky: Scientific work

 Oleksandr Sharkovsky created the foundations of the topological theory of one-dimensional dynamic systems, a theory that today is one of the tools for researching evolutionary problems of the most diverse nature.
 He discovered the law of coexistence of periodic trajectories of different periods; the topological structure of basins of attraction of various sets is investigated; a number of criteria of simplicity and complexity of dynamic systems were obtained.
 O. M. Sharkovsky also contributed fundamental results in dynamical systems theory on arbitrary topological spaces.

 The achievements of the Ukrainian scientist received general recognition in international scientific circles.
 The formation and development of chaotic dynamics are associated with his name.
 In the scientific literature, you can find such terms as Sharkovsky's theorem, Sharkovsky's ordering, Sharkovsky's space, Sharkovsky's stratification, etc.

 Sharkovsky's theorem is associated with initiating a new direction in the theory of dynamical systems — combinatorial dynamics.
 In 1994, an international conference "Thirty years of Sharkovsky's theorem" was held in Spain.
 New perspectives".

 Research conducted by O. M. Sharkovsky allowed him to propose the concept of "ideal turbulence" — a new mathematical phenomenon in deterministic systems that models the most complex properties of turbulence in time and space, namely: the processes of the formation of coherent structures of decreasing scales and the birth of random states.

 O. M. Sharkovsky actively combines scientific work with pedagogical activity.
 From the mid-60s of the 20th century. gave general courses and lectures on the theory of dynamic systems at the mechanical and mathematical faculty of his native university.
 O. M. Sharkovsky is the author of almost 250 scientific works, including five monographs written in co-authorship with students.
 Among the students are 3 doctors and 14 candidates of sciences.

 The Ukrainian scientist devoted a lot of energy and time to developing scientific relations.
 He gave lectures at universities and scientific centers in more than 20 countries in Europe and America, and at universities in China and Australia.
-He was a member of the editorial boards of a number of international mathematical publications, in particular, he was a co-editor of the journal "Journal of Difference Equations and Applications" (USA).
+He was a member of the editorial boards of a number of international mathematical publications, in particular, he was a co-editor of the journal Journal of Difference Equations and Applications.

-His last paper "Descriptive theory of determined chaos" was published in the Ukrains’kyi Matematychnyi Zhurnal (Ukrainian Mathematical Journal) in January 2023.
+His last paper "Descriptive theory of determined chaos" was published in the Ukrains’kyi Matematychnyi Zhurnal (Ukrainian Mathematical Journal) in January 2023 and translated in July 2023 with publication in Springer Link.